ranjanabha/baisakhi/README.md

 # Personal portfolio project

-This is a personal portfolio project created using Bootstrap,JQuery plugins
+This is a personal portfolio project created using Bootstrap,JQuery,Font Awesome,Light Gallery JQuery-UI

 ## Creator